In This Article About The VA Disability Appeals Success Rates:

 Tips to Increase Your VA Disability Appeal Success Rate

 - Use Doctors Reports: You can drastically improve your VA disability appeal success rate by using relevant medical evidence and reports from medical professionals.
 Veterans should use reports from vocational experts, doctors, and psychologists.
-One reason our VA benefits appeals lawyers have been so successful is because we almost always use medical reports.
+One reason our VA benefits appeals lawyers have been so successful is that we almost always use medical reports.
 Too often veterans believe their C-File contains all the evidence they’ll need.
 Unfortunately, your C-File may be missing records.
-Other time the VA denies a condition because the C-file did not link the condition to service.
+Other times the VA denies a condition because the C-file did not link the condition to service.
 You can use medical reports to link conditions to your time in the service.

 - Focus on Your Central Arguments: Too often we see veterans throw everything at the VA and hope something will stick.
 That is not the best strategy.
 Think like a veterans disability benefits lawyer.
-Have a main argument in your appeal and keep hammering at your main point.
+Have the main argument in your appeal and keep hammering at your main point.
 Remember, you want to argue why a condition is service-connected and explain the severity of your condition.

 - Service-Connect Secondary Conditions: The more service-connected disabilities you have, the more likely you are to obtain a higher rating.
 One great way to increase the number of disabilities you are compensated for is to secondarily service-connect conditions.
 For example, if you were exposed to Agent Orange and you have diabetes, your condition should be presumed service-connected.
 But what about conditions that are caused by diabetes and diabetes medication?
 Those conditions can be considered service-connected as well.
 These medical conditions are called secondary service-connected disabilities and they are compensable by the VA.

 - Forget the VA’s Duty to Assist: The VA has a duty to assist veterans with their VA disability compensation claims.
-You might as well go ahead and forget that law exists – the VA does a bad job of assisting claimants.
+You might as well go ahead and forget that the law exists – the VA does a bad job of assisting claimants.
 Do not rely on the VA for help, correct information, or assistance with your claim.

 - Use Case Law: The VA disability appeal success rate may increase for well-thought-out briefs that cite legal precedent.
-This is where VA appeals get tricky for veterans and non-lawyers, legal researching is an art and it’s not always easy to find what you are looking for.
+This is where VA appeals get tricky for veterans and non-lawyers.
+Legal researching is an art and it’s not always easy to find what you are looking for.
 However, you can do some homework on your own.
 Click here to search U.S. Court of Appeals for Veterans (CAVC) decisions.

 - Letters From Members of Congress: Letters from Members of Congress won’t improve your VA disability appeal success rate.
-Sorry.
 Your claim is going to be decided upon its merits, not by letters from Members of Congress.

-- Taking Advice From Friends: Unless your friend is a highly-skilled VA disability lawyer, you might not want to take their advice to help your VA disability appeal success rate.
+- Taking Advice From Friends: Unless your friend is a highly skilled VA disability lawyer, you might not want to take their advice to help your VA disability appeal success rate.
 We have heard some pretty crazy rumors about getting VA benefits from veterans over the years.
 Some of the rumors clients have told us are potentially devastating actions to take for your claim.